reload/dpl-platform-poc/infrastructure/README.md

 Environments:

 #### Global
 Resources that are global to the resource groups.
-Eg, any Azure AD resources
+Eg, any Azure AD resources, and any configuration of access to the Terraform setup.

 #### poc01
 Full AKS environment.